 Also, in larger businesses the course is helpful for all employees who have responsibility for managing others.
 This is because responsibility for safety is delegated down the line management chain.
 So, an awareness of a managers responsibilities is crucial.

-The Health & Safety certificate is emailed on successful completion of the course.
+The Health & Safety for Managers certificate is emailed on successful completion of the course.
 This requires 80% or more in the final 15 question assessment.
 Which can be retaken as often as required.

 The certificate includes CPD Credits, date and unique code that can be verified here.